Nexar raises $30 million for AI dashcam app

 Founded out of Israel in 2015, Nexar launched initially as a way for iPhone-toting drivers to transform their phone into a smart windshield camera that analyzes the road and recognizes traffic lights and bad drivers, while also recording all events in case of an accident.
 Nexar can detect a hard brake, for example, or automatically record and upload a video of a collision, though drivers can also manually create an incident within the app by tapping the screen or issuing a “Hey Nexar” voice command, which saves a video clip for the 20 seconds before and after the request.

 The Nexar app, which later launched for Android users too, uses machine learning and computer vision smarts to interpret the direction, speed, and acceleration of every car it sees so as to predict potential mishaps.
-And it can also remember the license plate numbers for bad drivers and rank them, meaning you may receive warnings on your phone if a driver with a bad reputation pulls out in front of you.

 To date, Nexar had raised $14.5 million in funding, and with another $30 million in the bank the company said that it will “further its mission of eliminating car crashes” by expanding its vehicle-to-vehicle (V2V) network through working with insurers, cities, and automakers.